Alleman Catholic High School

-Alleman Catholic High School is a private, Roman Catholic high school in Rock Island, Illinois.
-It is located in the Roman Catholic Diocese of Peoria.
+Alleman Catholic High School is a private, Catholic high school in Rock Island, Illinois.
+It is located in the Diocese of Peoria.
 It is the second largest Catholic high school in the Quad Cities.

 School history

-Alleman High School was established in 1949 and named for Rev John George Alleman.
+Alleman Catholic High School was established in 1949 and named for Rev John George Alleman.
 Its first principal was Father John F. O'Connor.